 General Threading Rules

-In general, code-related data structures in the IntelliJ Platform are covered by a single reader/writer lock.
+In general, code-related data structures in the IntelliJ Platform are covered by a single readers-writer (RW) lock.

-You must not access the model outside a read or write action for the following subsystems:
+Access to the model must be performed in a read or write action for the following subsystems:

-Writing data is only allowed from the UI thread, and write operations always need to be wrapped in a write action with
+Writing data is only allowed from the UI thread, and write operations always need to be wrapped in a write action (WA).

 Modality and invokeLater()